10-Q 1 stok-20230331.htm 10-Q 10-Q

 Liquidity

 The Company expects that its operating losses and negative cash flows will continue for the foreseeable future.
-As of the issuance date of these unaudited consolidated financial statements, the Company expects that its cash, cash equivalents, marketable securities and restricted cash will be sufficient to fund its operating expenses and capital expenditure requirements through at least twelve months from the issuance date of these unaudited consolidated financial statements.
+As of the issuance date of these unaudited consolidated financial statements, the Company expects that its cash, cash equivalents and marketable securities will be sufficient to fund its operating expenses and capital expenditure requirements through at least twelve months from the issuance date of these unaudited consolidated financial statements.

 2. Summary of significant accounting policies and recent accounting pronouncements